 However, ALA (another EFA) helps your body in converting docosahexaenoic acid (DHA) to EPA.
-As noted earlier, nuts tend to be dense sources of ALA.
-Specifically, walnuts, soy, and flaxseeds have abundant amounts of ALA and need to be part of your everyday ketogenic vegan diet.
+As noted earlier, nuts and lentils tend to be dense sources of ALA.
+Specifically, walnuts, soy nuts, and flaxseeds have abundant amounts of ALA and should be a part of your daily plant-based keto diet.

-Research consistently demonstrates that vegans have considerably lower bone density than non-vegetarians, and this is tied to insufficient protein and calcium consumption.
-Vegans likewise appear to lack vitamin D, which only exacerbates the health ramifications of low protein and calcium intake.
+Research consistently demonstrates that vegans have considerably lower bone density than non-vegans, and this is tied to insufficient protein and calcium consumption.
+Likeiwse, vegans appear to lack vitamin D, which further exacerbates the health ramifications of low protein and calcium intake.

-In this case, your keto vegan diet should include ample micronutrient-rich veggies, protein, and soy-based foods, as they will help ensure you’re getting the nutrients you require for promoting bone health and lean tissue synthesis.
+To avoid such deficiencies, your keto vegan diet should include ample micronutrient-rich veggies, protein, and soy-based foods, as they will help you get the nutrients you require for promoting bone health and lean tissue synthesis.

 Ensuring zinc and iron bioavailability

-An easy workaround to enhance the bioavailability of zinc and iron you take in on a vegan keto diet is to supplement with vitamin C, which decreases the repressive action of phytates on these minerals.
+An easy workaround to enhance the bioavailability of zinc and iron you consume on the vegan keto diet is to supplement with vitamin C, which reverses the inhibitory action of phytates on these minerals.

-The following section includes our optimal vegan keto diet food list!
-We divided it into different food groupings which help you easily identify which foods are best on a vegan keto diet.
+The following section includes our food recommendations for a vegan keto diet meal plan!
+The list is divided into different food groupings which help you easily identify which foods are best for the vegan keto diet.
 Print it out and take it to the supermarket if you need!

-You’ll be wise to monitor your serving sizes so you reach the calorie and macronutrient objectives of your vegan ketogenic diet.
+It’s prudent that you monitor your serving sizes so you reach the calorie and macronutrient goals of your vegan ketogenic diet.

-If you’re uncertain of what your calorie and macronutrient quotas should be on a vegan ketogenic diet, then head over to our guide to the Ketogenic Diet.
-If you’re looking for a quick and accurate macro calculation, be sure to check out our macronutrient calculator.
+If you’re uncertain of what your calorie and macronutrient quotas should be on a plant-based keto diet, then head over to our quick and accurate keto macro calculator.

-We also strongly encourage you to utilize a calorie/macronutrient-tracking app, such as MyFitnessPal or MyDailyPlate; these will help ensure you’re staying on track.
+We also strongly encourage that you use a calorie/macronutrient-tracking app, such as MyFitnessPal or MyDailyPlate; these will help ensure you’re staying on track with your diet.